renzol2/brain/docs/midi.md

 ### Brief History

-MIDI was created to accommodate a rapidly diversifying market of increasingly popular analog and hybrid synthesizers.
+MIDI was created to accommodate a rapidly diversifying market of increasingly popular [[analog-synthesizers|analog]] and hybrid synthesizers.

 **Main problem**: users wanted to combine sounds from different models, play multiple synths simultaneously for a richer sound, etc.